evan47west/Bylaws/Bylaws.md

   15. New Business.
   16. General Announcements.
   17. For the Good of the Order.
+  18. Song, Dog, and Fish master
-  18. DU of the week award.
+  19. DU of the week award.
-  19. Recognition of alumni present.
+  20. Recognition of alumni present.
-  20. General criticism.
+  21. General criticism.
-  21. Chapter critic.
   22. Associate Member Criticism
-  23. Song, Dog, and Fish master
-  24. Adjournment.
+  23. Adjournment.

 ### Section 4.
 On any parliamentary issue not directly specified in these by-laws, Robert's Rules of Order, Newly Revised Edition, shall determine procedure.